Cinemagraphe

 The Twonky - Released June 10, 1953.
 Directed by Arch Oboler

-A living television set takes over the life of a University Professor (Hans Conried) when his wife leaves on a trip and he is left alone to care for himself, which never exactly happens as the TV takes over these duties and increasingly consumes the decisions and actions of the frightened man.
+A living television takes over the life of a University Professor (Hans Conried) when his wife leaves on a trip and he is left alone to care for himself.
+As the television set takes on household duties and consumes the decisions and actions of the increasingly frightened man, it also lectures him and sends electrical "zaps" at him if he smokes or drinks alcohol.

 Page Nov 2017